 There is an exemption from the detailed rules for small and medium companies.
 The definitions of small and medium companies are based on EU provisions.

 The UK’s diverted profits tax can impose a 25% charge - increasing to 31% from April 2023 - in certain circumstances where a foreign company exploits the permanent establishment rules or where a UK company or a foreign company with a UK taxable presence creates a tax advantage by using transactions or entities that lack economic substance.

 Groups investing in Europe may wish to do so via a holding company based in Europe.
 The UK regime has a number of attractive features for holding companies:

 However, the detailed rules can be complex.
-In particular, the UK has anti-avoidance rules on Controlled Foreign Companies (CFCs) which include a partial exemption for offshore financing income.
+In particular, the UK has anti-avoidance rules on Controlled Foreign Companies (CFCs).

-Overall, there is likely to be a minimal UK tax burden on the activities of a holding company, but the compliance requirements can be onerous and detailed advice will be required.
+Overall, there is likely to be a minimal UK tax burden on the activities of a holding company, but there are significant compliance requirements and detailed advice will be required.